INF1I/WaterUp-Website/README.md

 picture of the plant, and let machine learning classify the species.

 ## Live version
-You can view an live version of the API at [https://www.inf1i.ga/](https://www.inf1i.ga/).
+You can view an live version of the website at [https://www.inf1i.ga/](https://www.inf1i.ga/).

 ## Repository Authors
 Joris Rietveld - jorisrietveld@gmail.com<br>